sikozonpc/personal-blog/content/posts/message-bus.md

 ### Background

-Unity, is a component driven game engine, it utilizes the [Component Pattern](https://gameprogrammingpatterns.com/component.html) for it's development, where each component is a part of a bigger system and has it's own specific job (ideally) and can be attached to any game object to add functionality ore behaviour.
+Unity, is a component driven game engine, it utilizes the [Component Pattern](https://gameprogrammingpatterns.com/component.html) for it's development, where each component is a part of a bigger system and has it's own specific job (ideally) and can be attached to any game object to add functionality or behaviour.

 A good component is a component that nicely fits into the system and is also unaware of the system.